-Going back to my first “over optimized anchor text” penalty: When I finally came to my senses I threw a press release at the site.
+Going back to my first “over optimized anchor-text” penalty: When I finally came to my senses, I threw a press release at the page.
 This time I was NOT targeting specific keyword anchor texts.
 In fact, I kept it very broad – only using brand name and naked URL anchor texts.

 It sounds counter intuitive at first, but it worked.
 In fact, I’ve repeated the same process a few times since if I got too carried away with a specific keyword.
 Every single time – without fail – it yielded similar (positive) results.

-Again, my favorite cost effective approach is to toss a press release at it but you certainly could use different links as well.
+Again, my favorite cost effective approach is to toss a press release at it but you certainly could use other high quality links as well.

 How to Fix Under Optimized Anchor Text Ratios